Boy or girl paradox: Information about the child

 If ε is now set to 1/7, the probability becomes 13/27, or about 0.48.
 In fact, as ε approaches 0, the total probability goes to 1/2, which is the answer expected when one child is sampled (e.g. the oldest child is a boy) and is thus removed from the pool of possible children.
 In other words, as more and more details about the boy child are given (for instance: born on January 1), the chance that the other child is a girl approaches one half.

 It seems that quite irrelevant information was introduced, yet the probability of the sex of the other child has changed dramatically from what it was before (the chance the other child was a girl was 2/3, when it was not known that the boy was born on Tuesday).

 To understand why this is, imagine Marilyn vos Savant's poll of readers had asked which day of the week boys in the family were born.
 If Marilyn then divided the whole data set into seven groups – one for each day of the week a son was born – six out of seven families with two boys would be counted in two groups (the group for the day of the week of birth boy 1, and the group of the day of the week of birth for boy 2), doubling, in every group, the probability of a boy-boy combination.

-However, is it really plausible that the family with at least one boy born on a Tuesday was produced by choosing just one of such families at random?
-It is much more easy to imagine the following scenario.